Buy or Sell Banco Santander (Brasil) S.A. (BSBR) Stock Now | Don't Try to Be a Top Gun

 BSBR’s Market Performance

-BSBR stocks went down by -0.59% for the week, with a monthly drop of -2.33% and a quarterly performance of -16.98%, while its annual performance rate touched -4.97%.
-The volatility ratio for the week stands at 2.81% while the volatility levels for the past 30 days are set at 2.57% for Banco Santander (Brasil) S.A.
-The simple moving average for the period of the last 20 days is -2.45% for BSBR stocks with a simple moving average of -15.57% for the last 200 days.
+BSBR stocks went up by 11.39% for the week, with a monthly jump of 3.66% and a quarterly performance of -8.16%, while its annual performance rate touched 5.87%.
+The volatility ratio for the week stands at 2.09% while the volatility levels for the past 30 days are set at 2.50% for Banco Santander (Brasil) S.A.
+The simple moving average for the period of the last 20 days is 4.52% for BSBR stocks with a simple moving average of -9.40% for the last 200 days.

 Analysts’ Opinion of BSBR